It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Driven to Suicide: Gustav.

 - Double Standard: Rape, Female on Male: Mostly averted.
 Claudia forces herself on an injured Friederich as part of a spell.
-He doesn't seem to mind but it still technically counts as Marital Rape.
+He doesn't seem to mind but it still technically counts as Marital Rape License.
 But it's presented as a sign of Claudia's villainy and provides no Fanservice.

 - Everyone Has Standards: The miners are rather mean to Lilli, not feeding her and making her the butt of their jokes, but when Rolf tries to rape her, they take him up on his suggestion that he should leave—at knifepoint.